Meryl Streep can do no wrong in my peepers.

 I know once I answer a question, with a question.
 It’s over.
 The game’s up.
 No point in getting overwhelmed.

 Everything I have known to be true and good in the world becomes shaky.
-There you go.
-You go to bed thinking one thing, the next day it’s something else.

 I’ll always love Meryl though.
 But according to my conclusive research, not as much as Meryl hearts her favourite actress Viola Davis.